-Information regarding Less Than Full Time training (LTFT), can be found below and the General Medical Council Position Statement (Nov 2017)
+Information regarding Less Than Full Time training (LTFT) can be found below, and the General Medical Council Position Statement here.

 You must first discuss any plans for LTFT with your Training Programme Director (TPD) for your current training programme.
-For Foundation trainees you must discuss your request with your Foundation School Manager (FSM) (for F1s and F2s) before beginning your application.
-Once you have discussed your request to train LTFT with your TPD you should complete the LTFT application form, this is available here.
+For Foundation Doctors, you must discuss your request with your Foundation School Manager (FSM) (for both F1s and F2s) before beginning your application.
+Once you have discussed your request to train LTFT with your TPD, you should complete the LTFT application form, which is available here.

-If you are unaware of who your TPD is or FSM, please submit an enquiry below so we can make them aware.
-We are unable to publish their contact details on the portal.
+If you don’t know who your TPD or FSM is, please submit an enquiry to england.kssfoundationenquiries.se@nhs.net so we can make them aware.

 What evidence do I need to provide to train LTFT?